michaelschiltz/bit-by-bit/session 06 - about OpenAccess.md

 * [unpaywall](http://unpaywall.org/)
 * Creative Commons generator for [google docs](https://chrome.google.com/webstore/detail/creative-commons-license/kmahgbmiahpfjiceilbeelhemlcbkcnb?hl=en), [OpenOffice](http://extensions.openoffice.org/en/project/creative-commons-licensing)

+#### Open Access publishing:
+* [Scholastica](https://scholasticahq.com/): "Efficient.
+Affordable.
+Liberating.
+Welcome to your modern academic journal management system.
+Software to streamline peer review, easily publish a professional open access journal, or both."
+* [ScienceOpen](https://www.scienceopen.com/): "ScienceOpen is exploring new ways to open up information for the scholarly community.
+Data available on research articles are analyzed, and our analysis links articles via authors, citations, keywords, journals and more.
+Users can further add to the context of an article with comments, recommendations or post-publication peer reviews.
+Researcher-led topical collections also provide opportunities for discovery and communication."

 #### OA-databases
 * The [Directory of Open Access Journals (DOAJ)](https://doaj.org/)
 * [oaister](http://oaister.worldcat.org/) open access